Galapagos carpenter bee

 2.5 centimetres (Female) / 1.8 centimetres (Male)

 The Galapagos carpenter bee is an endemic species to the Archipelago.
-Its scientific name is Xylocopa darwini and comes from the species’ nesting habit.
+Its scientific name, Xylocopa darwini, derives from its nesting habit.
 Xylocopa means ‘wood-worker’ in Greek and illustrates what the female carpenter bee does – she bores holes in dead wood to deposit her eggs.
 A single egg is laid in the wooden nest and the larva is fed on nectar by the female bee until it pupates.
 This species of bee is a solitary species.

 The female carpenter bee is all black and has a very shiny abdomen.
 The male, which is relatively rare compared to the female, can be distinguished by a yellowish-brown colouring on a black abdomen.

 Click an image to view larger